MehmetErguven/MODOMAX/README.md

 MODOMAX is a new repository for application of computational structural biology tools and programs.

-MODOMAX is constituted of a bundle of python3 scripts and shell (BASH) scripts that provide an automatized workflow.
+MODOMAX is constituted of a bundle of Bash scripts and python3 scripts that provide an automatized workflow.

 ## Dependencies: